Rohypnol

 What is Rohypnol?

-Rohypnol (or Roofies), the trade name for flunitrazepam, is an inexpensive drug intended for use in treating sleep disorders, such as insomnia.
-Because of its cheap street price, people occasionally take Rohypnol recreationally.
+So, we bet you’re wondering ‘what’s a roofie?’
+Rohypnol (or Roofies), the trade name for flunitrazepam, is an inexpensive drug intended for short term treatment of sleep disorders, such as insomnia.
+The cheap street price means people occasionally take Rohypnol recreationally.
 The effects are similar to Valium but around 10 times the strength.

 It’s also occasionally used as a ‘parachute drug’ to lessen the effects of coming down from other substances.